KyoSherlock/EmojiKeyboard/README.md

 You can build your custom emoji keyboard refer to EmojiKeyboardLayout.

 # Reference
-  A library to show emoji in TextView, EditText (like WhatsApp) for Android https://github.com/rockerhieu/emojicon
+  emojicon-library: A library to show emoji in TextView, EditText (like WhatsApp) for Android https://github.com/rockerhieu/emojicon

 # Changelog